goauthentik/authentik/website/integrations/services/paperless-ngx/index.md

 ## Paperless Configuration

 Add the following environment variables to your Paperless-ngx setup.
-If you are using docker-compose, then add the following to your docker-compose.yml file:
+If you are using Docker Compose, then add the following to your docker-compose.yml file:

 ```yaml
 PAPERLESS_APPS: allauth.socialaccount.providers.openid_connect